Reviews You Can Rely On

 Features

 While not the most feature-packed treadmill we've reviewed, the F80 features are useful.
 There are basic console features like water bottle holders and wireless charging.
 A tablet holder sits above the console, where it's easily viewed with a soft gaze.
 The treadmill uses Wifi and Bluetooth to connect to apps, classes, and accessories.
 You can mirror a device to the tablet, giving you full control of your desired media.
-There are two speakers built into the console that provide adequate sound quality.
+The console features two built-in speakers that provide adequate sound quality.
 The 10.1" Android screen is bright with high resolution and excellent touch sensitivity.
 Two fans oriented below the speakers move air, but just barely; we found it difficult to direct the airflow toward the runner.
 A tethered lanyard attaches to the user and acts as an emergency stop should they fall off the treadmill; pulling the cord stops the treadmill much faster than hitting the stop button.

 Like many other manufacturers, Sole advertises their treadmills as having incline adjustment between 0 and 15 levels.
 While this is true, the incline is commonly misunderstood; the 15 levels or positions are not to be mistaken for the grade or percent incline.
 The degree of incline measured (0.55 to 6.80) translates to a measured grade of .96% to 11.92% at its height.
 These measurements are taken with the deck unloaded as the weight of a runner's step pushes the deck downward, approaching level.
-The deck of this machine is supported by six elastomers that isolate it from the frame to provide what Sole calls the Cushion Flex Whisper Deck, which softens our impacts from each footfall.
+The deck of this machine is supported by six elastomers that isolate it from the frame, providing what Sole calls the Cushion Flex Whisper Deck, which softens the impact of each footfall.
 It's not as compliant as the NordicTrack EXP 7i but soft enough to give your knees a break.

 Gathering data for comparative analysis